zgulde/cods/README.md

 - `create`: create a new database and a user with privileges on only that database
 - `backup`: create a backup of a database
-- `migrate`: run a migration script for a specific database
+- `run`: run a sql script for a specific database
 - `remove`: remove a database and user

 ### Examples